marmelab/react-admin/docs/Inputs.md

 export default SexInput;
 ```

-Most admin-on-rest input components use `requiresField: true` in default props.
+Most admin-on-rest input components use `includeField: false` in default props.

 **Tip**: `<Field>` injects two props to its child component: `input` and `meta`.
 To learn more about these props, please refer to [the `<Field>` component documentation](http://redux-form.com/6.4.3/docs/api/Field.md/#props) in the redux-form website.